Zuhu162/financier-complete/README.md

 ## Getting Started

-The app is fully hosted on Heroku and Netlify - <a>https://eloquent-lamport-dbc1e6.netlify.app</a>.
+The app is fully hosted on Heroku - <a>https://eloquent-lamport-dbc1e6.netlify.app</a>.
-You require an account to browse the full features that are on this app.<br/>
+You can sign up for a new account or use an existing account with data from the past 5 months to better understand the UI:<br/>

-Please send an email at - zuhayersiddique162@gmail.com to get an account.
+<h6>Username: test2, Password: 1234</h6>

 <p align="right">(<a href="#top">back to top</a>)</p>